josefalvarz/Data_Analytics_Projects/Regressions/Multiple Regression/README.md

+Multiple Linear Regression – Real Estate Dataset

-This notebook applies Multiple Linear Regression (MLR) to a real estate dataset in order to analyze how property characteristics such as size and construction year influence housing prices.
+This notebook applies Multiple Linear Regression to a real estate dataset in order to analyze how property characteristics—such as **size** and construction year influence housing prices.

-Comments are in the notebook for better comprehension
+All steps are clearly explained with in notebook comments to improve comprehension.